jkopsick/CARLsim6/projects/README.md

 fclose(fId);
 ```

-11. The same stimulation protocol from steps 5-10 can be called in additional runs to save and load the network structure to make the pattern stored more robustly.
-Once the user believes that the pattern has been robustly stored within the network structure, the stimulation protocol can be changed to test for pattern completion by selecting fewer neurons than the original set of granule cells.
-In the example below, only seven ({0,5,10,...,30}) of the original ten granule cells are selected for testing pattern completion:
+10. The same stimulation protocol from steps 5-9 can be called in additional runs to save and load the network structure to make the pattern stored more robustly.
+Once the user believes that the pattern has been robustly stored within the network structure, the stimulation protocol can be changed to test for pattern completion by selecting fewer neurons than the original set of Pyramidal cells.
+In the example below, only seven ({0,5,10,...,30}) of the original twenty Pyramidal cells are selected for testing pattern completion:

 ```
-// Declare variables that will store the start and end ID for the neurons
-// in the granule group
-int DG_start = sim.getGroupStartNeuronId(DG_Granule);
-int DG_end = sim.getGroupEndNeuronId(DG_Granule);
-int DG_range = (DG_end - DG_start) + 1;

-// Create a vector that is the length of the number of neurons in the granule population std::vector<int> DG_vec( boost::counting_iterator<int>( 0 ),
-                         boost::counting_iterator<int>( DG_range ));

-// Define the number of granule cells to fire int numGranuleFire = 7;
+// Define the number of Pyramidal cells to fire int numPyramidalFire = 7;

-std::vector<int> DG_vec_A;
+std::vector<int> PC_vec_A;

-// Define the location of those granule cells so that we choose the same granule cells each time we call setRates for (int i = 0; i < numGranuleFire; i++)
+// Define the location of those Pyramidal cells so that we choose the same Pyramidal cells each time we evoke a pattern for (int i = 0; i < numPyramidalFire; i++)
 {
-    DG_vec_A.push_back(5*(i+1));
+    PC_vec_A.push_back(5*(i+1));
 }
 ```

-12. Steps 6-10 can be followed again to see if the stored pattern was successfully recalled, which can be observed in MATLAB using the [CARLsim MATLAB Analysis Toolbox](http://uci-carl.github.io/CARLsim4/ch9_matlab_oat.html) and custom built functions and scripts used to interact with the Toolbox [here](https://github.com/Hippocampome-Org/snn_analysis/).
+11. Steps 5-10 can be followed again to see if the stored pattern was successfully recalled, which can be observed in MATLAB using the [CARLsim MATLAB Analysis Toolbox](https://uci-carl.github.io/CARLsim6/ch9_matlab_oat.html) and custom built functions and scripts used to interact with the Toolbox [here](https://github.com/Hippocampome-Org/snn_analysis/).